Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series: Eisenstein series and boundary modular symbols

 Denote by $W_{\text{univ}}$ the $\QQ$-vector space of maps $S \to \QQ$ endowed with its natural right $S$-action.
 Define the Hecke algebra $\mathcal{H}(S, \Gamma)$ to be the $\QQ$-algebra generated by all Hecke operators acting on $W_{\text{univ}}$.
 Therefore, we can endow any right $S$-module $W$ with an action of $\mathcal{H}(S,\Gamma)$ if we let $[\Gamma s \Gamma]_{W_{\text{univ}}}$ act via $[\Gamma s \Gamma]_{W}$.

 We now move on to the construction of boundary symbols, following \cite[\S~2.6]{bel-das}.
 There is a tautological short exact sequence of abelian groups Since this sequence splits, we can form the following exact sequence of $S$-modules by taking the $\text{Hom}(-,V)$ functor of (\ref{eqn:ses}).
-On taking $\Gamma$-cohomology, we obtain the following exact sequence of $\mathcal{H}(S,\Gamma)$-modules:
+On taking $\Gamma$-cohomology, we obtain the following exact sequence of $\mathcal{H}(S,\Gamma)$-modules: Here, we have identified $\text{Symb}_\Gamma(\mathcal{V}_k(L))$ with $ H^1_c(\Gamma, \mathcal{V}_k(L))$ (see \cite[Proposition~4.2]{ash-ste}).

 \begin{defn} The map $b$ in \eqref{eqn:longcohom} is called the \textbf{boundary map} and its image, denoted by $\BSymb_\Gamma (V)$, is called the module of \textbf{boundary modular symbols} (or simply \textbf{boundary symbols}). \end{defn}